-The Pro Eco Azuero supports students, scientists, and educators doing research related to our mission by providing opportunities for field work on the Azuero.
+The Azuero Eco Foundation supports students, scientists, and educators doing research related to our mission by providing opportunities for field work on the Azuero.
 The students and their post-graduate and PhD counterparts are able to see their findings applied and tested in local communities and shared with a growing network worldwide.
 These visitors form a very important part of our community and make incredible contributions to our organization’s work.

 - An ability to converse in Spanish

 - A faculty advisor or mentor that will collaborate with you on your project

 - A minimum length of stay on the peninsula of 2 weeks.
 In general we find that it takes at least this long to begin to understand environmental issues on the peninsula and complete a finished academic work (thesis, project report, etc.) that will be valuable to both yourself and the Azuero Eco Foundation.